In this episode, I speak with medical resident Dr. Tom Peteet, as he shares with us his nontraditional premed path to medical school.

 - A toss up between psychiatry, family medicine, and internal medicine

 - Ended up applying in family medicine and internal medicine

 - Preferred an urban setting, small programs

-Tips to those who on their transition to residency:
+Tips to those who are in their transition to residency:

-- After your 1st year, you have lot more freedom to explore what aspects of medicine you’re interested in.
+- After your 1st year of residency, you have a lot more freedom to explore the aspects of medicine you’re interested in.

-- Maintain connections during your first year with faculty you're interested in and other residents doing interesting projects – They will help you immensely!
+- Maintain connections during your first year with faculty and other residents doing interesting projects.
+They will help you immensely!

-Tom’s other creative outlets through writing articles for KevinMD
+Tom’s creative outlet of writing articles for KevinMD:

 - Been writing since he was a teacher

 - Getting a lot of ideas from Twitter